DecisionsDev/decisions-on-spark/bai-loan-validation-spark-runner/README.md

 # A Business Automation Insights enabled loan processing on Apache Spark
+This sample derives from the simple loan validation.
+It augments it by emitting decision events to Business Automation Insights capability.
+The motivation is to automate at scale your decisions in Spark while sending though Kafka all decision traces for an ootb monitoring based on ELK, Flink and Kibana.

-This folder contains the source code to execute the ODM loan validation sample in an Apache Spark cluster.
+This folder contains the source code to execute the ODM loan validation sample in an Apache Spark cluster with BAI emission.

 ![Flow](../docs/images/decisions-in-spark-with-bai.packaging.png "Packaging")